vircadia/vircadia-docs-sphinx/docs/source/script/get-started-with-scripting.rst

 +-------------------------------------------------------------------------+------------------------------------------------------------------+

-There are `many other APIs available <https://apidocs.vircadia.dev>`_, and we encourage you to make sure use of them as you become more comfortable scripting in High Fidelity.
+There are `many other APIs available <https://apidocs.vircadia.dev>`_, and we encourage you to make sure use of them as you become more comfortable scripting in Vircadia.

 ----------------------------
 Types of Scripts